taburetkin/predicates-js/README.md

 ## The query structure
 The query consist of 4 elements
-1. `SqGroup` - the group of SqItem values combined with one bitwise operator
+1. `SqGroup` - the group of SqItem values or nested SqGroups combined with one bitwise operator
 2. `SqItem` - holds left SqItemValue, right SqItemValue and SqOperator
 3. `SqItemValue` - holds value and value definition (reference or provided argument)
 4. `SqOperator` - holds instructions about what to do with left and right values.